 How long will it be before I am registered?

-If any of the following circumstances apply to you, please be aware that it may take longer than usual for you to gain registration:
+If any of the following circumstances apply to you, please be aware that it may take significantly longer than usual for you to gain registration:

 Where there is a possibility that registration may not be granted, the Registrar will make a decision based on the application file, including all documents provided by the applicant and any subsequently obtained by the General Chiropractic Council following an investigation.